-Foot problems can cause a range of symptoms, including:
+Foot problems can cause a range of symptoms including:

 What causes foot problems?

-Can this cause problems anywhere else?
+Can foot pain cause problems anywhere else?

 Foot problems can also cause limping.
 If the limp is severe, using a walking stick on the opposite side to your foot problem may help.

-Keeping active is an essential part of your treatment and recovery and is the single best thing you can do for your health.
+Keeping active's the single best thing you can do for your general health.

-Being physically active throughout your recovery can:
+Being physically active can:

 - prevent a recurrence of the problem